1995parham/dotfiles/README.md

 # and many many more...
 ```

-Configuration of mentioned applications also is a part of this repository except VSCode that has its sync configuration.
+Configuration of mentioned applications also is a part of this repository.

 ## Tips and Tricks